yingweiwo

 Additional Infomation

-In MRI, visualization of normal and pathological tissue depends in part on variations in the radiofrequency signal intensity that occur with differences in proton density, the spin-lattice or longitudinal relaxation times (T1), and the spin-spin or transverse relaxation time (T2).
-When placed in a magnetic field, gadobutrol shortens the T1 and T2 relaxation times.
-The extent of decrease of T1 and T2 relaxation times, and therefore the amount of signal enhancement obtained from gadobutrol, is based upon several factors including the concentration of gadobutrol in the tissue, the field strength of the MRI system, and the relative ratio of the longitudinal and transverse relaxation times.
-At the recommended dose, the T1 shortening effect is observed with the greatest sensitivity in T1-weighted magnetic resonance sequences.
-In T2*-weighted sequences, the induction of local magnetic field inhomogeneities by the large magnetic moment of gadolinium and at high concentrations (during bolus injection) leads to a signal decrease.
+Gadobacterol is indicated for use on magnetic resonance imaging in the following diagnostic procedures: - Detection and visualization of areas of blood-brain barrier disruption and/or central nervous system vascular abnormalities in adult and pediatric patients, including full-term newborns. - Assess the presence and extent of breast malignancy in adult patients. - Assess known or suspected supra-aortic arch or renal artery disease in adult and pediatric patients (including full-term newborns). - Assess myocardial perfusion (both under load and at rest) and delayed gadolinium enhancement in adult patients with known or suspected coronary artery disease.
+FDA Label.
+Contrast-Enhanced Magnetic Resonance Imaging (MRI) for Diagnostic Assessment of Tissue Lesions.
+Mechanism of Action: In MRI, the imaging of normal and diseased tissues depends on variations in radiofrequency signal intensity, which are caused by differences in proton density, spin-lattice or longitudinal relaxation time (T1), and spin-spin or transverse relaxation time (T2).
+When placed in a magnetic field, gadobutrol shortens both T1 and T2 relaxation times.
+The degree of shortening of T1 and T2 relaxation times, and the resulting increase in gadobutrol signal, depends on a variety of factors, including the concentration of gadobutrol in the tissue, the magnetic field strength of the MRI system, and the relative ratio of longitudinal and transverse relaxation times.
+At the recommended dose, the T1 shortening effect is most significant in T1-weighted magnetic resonance sequences.
+In T2-weighted sequences, signal attenuation occurs due to the large magnetic moment of gadolinium and the local magnetic field inhomogeneity caused by high concentration (during bolus injection).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.